SeaSparrowOG/DropBehaviorModifier/README.md

         * Formatted String: `Modname.extension|0xFormID`.
 For example, `Skyrim.esm|0xA` is the form `0xA` in `Skyrim.esm` (a lockpick).
         * EditorID: Alternatively, if you want to make [PowerOfThree's Tweaks](https://www.nexusmods.com/skyrimspecialedition/mods/51073) a master, you can also use EditorIDs.
 For example, `IronSword`.
         * If a base object is not found, it's not the end of the world.
 A small warning is printed in the log, but the config is considered valid.
+    * Alternatively, if you want the model swap to apply to multiple objects, you can use an array of strings.
+Check `Example 4`!
 * AltModels:
     * An array of objects.
 Each object represents a different model that will get assigned to the form if it has a specified count.
 * Count: